openmc-dev/openmc/docs/source/methods/random_ray.rst

 Simplified Algorithm
 --------------------

 A simplified set of functions that execute a single random ray power iteration are given below.
 Not all global variables are defined in this illustrative example, but the high level components of the algorithm are shown.
-A number of significant simplifications are made for clarity -- for example, no inactive "dead zone" length is shown, geometry operations are abstracted, no parallelism (or thread safety) is expressed, and rays are not halted at their exact termination distances, among other subtleties.
+A number of significant simplifications are made for clarity -- for example, no inactive "dead zone" length is shown, geometry operations are abstracted, no parallelism (or thread safety) is expressed, a naive exponential treatment is used, and rays are not halted at their exact termination distances, among other subtleties.
 Nonetheless, the below algorithms may be useful for gaining intuition on the basic components of the random ray process.
 Rather than expressing the algorithm in abstract pseudocode, C++ is used to make the control flow easier to understand.

 The first block below shows the logic for single power iteration (batch):